petermekhaeil/petermekhaeil.com/src/content/blog/f1-page-speed-insights.md

 The list is ordered according to their Performance Scores.
 We can see **Racing Point** takes the lead for `Cumulative Layout Shift` and **Williams** for `Largest Contentful Paint`.

 You will notice 3 of the Field Data metrics are used in the Performance Scores.
 The 4th one being [First Input Delay (FID)](https://web.dev/fid/).
+Each of these metrics have their own [scoring](https://developers.google.com/speed/docs/insights/v5/about#categories).

 ### Team Breakdown